 It is important to understand these changes as:

 The main changes are:

-There are various drop off / collection points in the City of Kalamunda for household (dry cell) batteries,
+There are various drop off / collection points in the City of Kalamunda for household (dry cell and lithium) batteries,

 light globes, mobile phones and ink cartridges.Find out more including locations here